arfc/writing-checker/README.md

 Then, make a subdirectory at the same level named `input`, and put the LaTeX source code you want to inspect into that directory.
 If you made a clone of the entire repository, there should already be an `input` directory, with an example document inside it.
 Remove the example if you want, and add your files to the input directory.

+Note: To view the highlights, ensure the package xcolor is used in the document, such as by declaring the following at the start of the main tex file:

+`\usepackage{xcolor}`

 When the target files are in the input directory, navigate to the main directory and run the script:

 `bash w_check.sh`